GearHost/Docs/docs/ssl-installation-steps.md

 2. Upload your .PFX into your cloudsite.
 Click [here](https://www.gearhost.com/documentation/how-to-install-a-pfx)

-####SSL types and prices
+###SSL pricing
-We have a guide that displays the different types of SSL certificates along with their prices.
-Click [here](https://www.gearhost.com/documentation/SSL-types-pricing) to view that.
+Click [here](https://www.gearhost.com/documentation/SSL-types-pricing) to view the prices and types of Certificates we offer.